Timinator2000/Algorithm_X/04 - your turn/06 - constrained latin squares.md

 # Counting Multiple Solutions

-This is the first puzzle we have encountered where no single solution has an meaningful importance.
+This is the first puzzle looked at where no single solution has any meaningful importance.
 Rather, it is only necessary to count the solutions.
 You always have the option to keep it simple:

 ```python
 count = 0